celestiaorg/docs/docs/nodes/light-node.md

 Mamaki Testnet tokens can be requested [here](./mamaki-testnet.md#mamaki-testnet-faucet).

-### Optional: Run the Light Node with a Custom Key
+### Optional: run the light node with a custom key

 In order to run a light node using a custom key: